jroell/auto-wiki/tests/README.md

-# DeepWiki Tests
+# AutoWiki Tests

-This directory contains all tests for the DeepWiki project, organized by type and scope.
+This directory contains all tests for the AutoWiki project, organized by type and scope.

 ## Directory Structure